 I’ve personally never invested in a CD.
 The drawbacks have always outweighed the benefits in my mind.
 Instead, here are two other financial products I’ve used to earn a return on my money:

 High-yield online savings accounts: I have several savings accounts with Capital One 360, an online bank.
-Capital One 360 offers a 0.75% interest rate on its savings accounts (as of February 3, 2017) — just 0.15% less than what the online bank offers for CDs.
+Capital One 360 offers a 1.60% interest rate on its money market account (as of April 25th, 2018) — just 0.15% less than what the online bank offers for CDs.
 So I get the advantage of having continuous access to my money, while still receiving a notable amount of interest.

 Learn More: The Best High-Yield Online Banks